Xilinx/VVAS/main/source/index.rst

 Why VVAS?
 ============

-VVAS enables application developers to construct seamless streaming pipelines for AI-based video and image analytics, complex adaptive bitrate transcoding pipelines, and various other solutions without requiring any comprehension of FPGA or other complex development environments.
-VVAS comes equipped with a multitude of hardware accelerators for various functionalities, along with highly optimized GStreamer plugins that satisfy most requirements for video analytics and transcoding solutions.
+Application developers can build seamless streaming pipelines for AI-based video and image analytics, complex Adaptive Bitrate Transcoding pipelines and several other solutions using VVAS without having any understanding about FPGA or other development environment complexities.
+VVAS ships with several hardware accelerators for various functionalities, highly optimized GStreamer plugins meeting most of the requirements of the Video Analytics and transcoding solutions.

-For advanced developers, VVAS offers a user-friendly framework that allows for integration of their own hardware accelerators/kernels into GStreamer-based applications.
-VVAS also provides support for popular object detection and classification models such as SSD, YOLO, and others.
+For advanced developers, VVAS provides an easy-to-use framework to integrate their own hardware accelerators/kernels in to Gstreamer framework-based applications.
+VVAS provide AI model support for popular object detection and classification models such as SSD, YOLO etc.

-All of this infrastructure grants the flexibility for swift prototyping and progression to full-fledged production-level solutions, thereby significantly reducing the time-to-market for AMD platform-based solutions.
+All these infrastructure gives the flexibility for rapid prototyping to full production level solutions by significantly reducing time to market for the solutions on AMD platforms.

 VVAS Core Components